 Step-by-step instructions

-Transfer the curds into a mixing bowl filled with ice water.
+4. Transfer the curds into a mixing bowl filled with ice water.
 Squeeze as much of the buttermilk out of the curds as you can.
-Pour the ice water out and rinse the butter with cold water until the water runs clear.
-It’s essential that you rinse all of the buttermilk out of the butter, failing to do so will make your butter go rancid.

 Cultured butter is made out of cream that has been fermented with yogurt or another dairy product with live cultures.
 Cultured butter has a more pronounced, nuanced flavor and has a little bit of a tang because of the fermentation process.